From Sister Toldjah:

 A few days ago Wintery Knight highlighted how Sweden is turning to capitalism as government money runs out.
 The Swedes are increasingly embracing capitalism as they realize the failures of socialism.

-Today The New American pointed out how the Swedes are turning to the free market when it comes to their health care.
+how the Swedes are turning to the free market when it comes to their health care.
 (H/T iOwnTheWorld) They’ve had socialized medicine, and they don’t like it all that much.
 Those with the means to do so are purchasing private health insurance, even though the taxpayer funded option is available.

 Much more at the link.
 But the Swedes, the liberal Swedes, the soft-socialist Swedes, the heavily-taxed Swedes, want something better than government health care?
 I’m just shocked, I tell you, shocked!